damianhakert/damianhakert.github.io/source/handbook/hiring/index.html.md

 ## Reference calls <a name="reference-calls"></a>

 As part of our hiring process we may ask applicants to provide us with one or more references to contact.
-These reference calls are typically be done by our [administrative coordinator](https://about.gitlab.com/jobs/administrative-coordinator/) or the hiring manager for that specific vacancy following [these guidelines](http://www.bothsidesofthetable.com/2014/04/06/how-to-make-better-reference-calls/).
+These reference calls are typically be done by our [People Ops Coordinator](https://about.gitlab.com/jobs/people-ops-coordinator/) or the hiring manager for that specific vacancy following [these guidelines](http://www.bothsidesofthetable.com/2014/04/06/how-to-make-better-reference-calls/).

 ## Getting Contracts Ready, Reviewed, and Signed<a name="prep-contracts"></a>